carld/carld.github.io/_posts/2017-07-30-nato-software-engineering-1968.md

 In 1968 (and 1969) there was a conference held to discuss how software should be developed.
 It has been referred to as the NATO Software Engineering Conference.

-I discovered the conference documents online while searching for some of the early ideas
-on software engineering.
+I discovered the conference documents online while searching for some of the early ideas on software engineering.
 My motivation was partly out of historical curiosity and partly through a sense of history repeating itself.
-Learning LISP - after years of C, Java, Ruby and others - had made me wonder just how far programming languages have really come in 50 years.
+Learning LISP - after years of C, Java, Ruby and others - had made me wonder just how far programming has really come in 50 years.

 I really enjoyed reading over these documents and I think many curious programmers would too.

 One of the motivations behind the conference appeared to be alarm at the rate of growth in the software industry: